 The benefits of exercise in preventing bone loss and fractures are well known.
 It is thought that the best kinds of activities are aerobic, sustained and regular.
 Walking is a must and brisk is how women need to do it.
 It should be done at least three times a week and is a great exercise.

-Studies show increased stress is related to an exacerbation of menstrual and menopausal symptoms so reduce stress in all its forms!
-This sounds easy, but many women find this hard to do!
-Brainstorm how you this can make this happen.
+Studies show increased stress is related to an exacerbation of menstrual and menopausal symptoms, so reduce stress in all its forms!
+This sounds easy but many women find this hard to do!
+Brainstorm how you can make this happen.
 It may be something as simple as hiring someone to iron the clothes for 3 hours a week so that you don’t have to do it.
 Do what you need to do to put your plan into action.

 Even if you have had a hysterectomy or oophorectomy, it is wise to check the health of this area at least every two years.
 Also recommended is a full-body skin examination by a dermatologist for skin cancer prevention as well as regular sunscreen use, along with keeping these 5 tips for menopause in mind.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.